HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 Music Libraries

-Pizzicato Professional delivers numerous libraries of basic rhythmic sequences, elementary note sequences, chords progressions, instruments and other musical objects.
-Without getting into complex details here, these elements may be compared to the bricks needed to construct a house.
+Pizzicato has numerous libraries of basic rhythmic sequences, elementary note sequences, chords progressions, instruments and other musical objects.
+Without getting into full details here, these elements may be compared to the bricks needed to construct a house.
 They form the raw materials.

 You may do this kind of operation by listening to a passage in continuous loop.
 At each passage, you drag/drop another element.
 Your taste selects the one that best fits to communicate the expected effect.
 You keep it and continue further with the composition or with other instruments.
 At any time you may come back on the previous elements and change them again.

-This applies in selecting sounds (instruments), for chords that influence the all accompaniment, for the form of a melody, the rhythm of an accompaniment, nuances and accents, special effects,...
+This applies in selecting sounds (instruments), for chords that influence the whole accompaniment, for the form of a melody, the rhythm of an accompaniment, nuances and accents, special effects,...

 You will find in these libraries tens of thousands of these elementary musical bricks you can use to compose your music.